d-montgomery/massSpringDiffEQ/README.md

 # Mass Spring System Demonstration for Differential Equations Class
-Author: Dr. David Montgomery, Colorado School of Mines
+Author: Dr. David Montgomery, Department of Applied Mathematics, Colorado School of Mines

 This code animates solutions to mx'' + bx' + kx = F(t), with x(0) = P0, x'(0) = V0.
 m is mass, b is the damping constant, k is the spring constant.